Taksin's reunification of Siam: Battle of Koeichai

-After taking control of Lower Central Siam, King Taksin of Thonburi then began his campaigns to subjugate the rival warlord regimes and to unify Siam.
-He first moved against the Phitsanulok regime to the north, whose leader was Chaophraya Phitsanulok Rueang the governor of Phitsanulok before the Fall of Ayutthaya.
-Many noblemen of the former Ayutthayan elite class had fled to take refuge in regional centers including Phitsanulok, Nakhon Si Thammarat and Phimai, which had become the seats of rival regimes.
+After taking control of Lower Central Siam, King Taksin of Thonburi then began his campaigns to subjugate the rival warlord cliques and to unify Siam.
+He first moved against the Phitsanulok kingdom to the north, whose leader was Chaophraya Phitsanulok Rueang the governor of Phitsanulok before the Fall of Ayutthaya.
+Many noblemen of the former Ayutthayan elite class had fled to take refuge in regional centers including Phitsanulok, Nakhon Si Thammarat and Phimai, which had become the seats of rival kingdoms.
 In 1768, King Taksin marched his combined Chinese-Siamese armies north to attack Phitsanulok, reaching Koeichai in modern Nakhon Sawan province.
 Chaophraya Phitsanulok sent his commander Luang Kosa Yang (หลวงโกษายัง) down south to face Taksin at Koeichai, leading to the Battle of Koeichai in 1768.
 King Taksin and the Thonburi armies were defeated with the king himself got shot at his left leg.
 Taksin and his armies then retreated south to Thonburi.

 After his victory at Koeichai, Chaophraya Phitsanulok Rueang declared himself king in Phitsanulok and underwent a coronation ceremony.
 Chaophraya Phitsanulok also appointed Phra Aksorn Sunthon (พระอักษรสุนทรศาสตร์ personal name Thongdi, father of the future King Rama I) as his Samuha Nayok or Prime Minister.
 However, Chaophraya Phitsanulok Rueang died shortly after from a coughing fit or tuberculosis.
-He was succeeded by his younger brother Phra In-akorn (พระอินทรอากร) as the leader of the Phitsanulok regime.
-Phra Aksorn Sunthon also fell ill and passed away in 1768.
+He was succeeded by his younger brother Phra In-akorn (พระอินทรอากร) as the leader of the Phitsanulok kingdom.
+Phra Aksorn Sunthon also fell ill and died in 1768.
 Phra In-akorn was proved not to be as competent as his elder brother.
 Chao Phra Fang, the monk-leader of the theocratic regime of Sawangkhaburi, marched to lay siege on Phitsanulok.
 Phra In-akorn managed to hold the city for three months until when Chao Phra Fang attacked and successfully seized Phitsanulok in 1768 or 1770.
-Phra In-akorn was executed and the Phitsanulok regime was incorporated into the regime of Chao Phra Fang.
+Phra In-akorn was executed and Phitsanulok was incorporated into Sawangkhaburi.
 The inhabitants and ammunitions of Phitsanulok were transported to Sawangkhaburi.
 However, the old nobles who had supported Chaophraya Phitsanulok Rueang gave Chao Phra Fang no supports.
 Those who were dissatisfied with the rule of Chao Phra Fang migrated south to Thonburi.